riyannode/Paylabs/README.md

 PayLabs runs on a LangGraph Brain planner + custom TypeScript x402 agent runtime.

 A user run begins with an **x402 entry payment**.
 The Brain Planner generates a locked quote and execution plan.
 It then triggers selected macro-node phases through **x402 macro edges**.
-Each macro node executes its LangGraph phase and pays its child service nodes via **x402 service edges**.
+Each macro node executes its phase and pays child service nodes via **x402 service**.

 Circle Gateway batches these payment edges into `submitBatch` transactions on Arc, while PayLabs records complete receipt and proof metadata for transparency and auditability.